FoghornTherapeutics/FHT-nIDR/README.md

 ### Data

 One of the challenge of this method is to compare all N replicates of a group regardless of their consistency.
-However, in the ATACseq pipeline described [here](), we first compute a series of QC measures (multiqc, FRiP, PCA, sample correlations) to identify any potential outliers in a group of replicates.
-You can find an example [here](). <br/>
+However, in the ATACseq pipeline described [here](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline/blob/main/README.md), we first compute a series of QC measures (multiqc, FRiP, PCA, sample correlations) to identify any potential outliers in a group of replicates.
+You can find an example of a QC result that identifies an outlier [here](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline/blob/main/QC_example_with_outlier.md). <br/>

-This next example compares the nIDR narrowPeak with all 3 replicates of a group with and then without it the outlier in the treated group and the negative control group.
+This next example compares the nIDR narrowPeak with all 3 replicates of a group with and then without the outlier in the treated group and the negative control group.

 Overview of experiment:
 * Biological context (N=1): Cell line 1